PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac turned back and smiled at the crowd, armed with new confidence.
 "So, here's the deal.
 If I'm you're King, I have a plan.
 If any of *you  have a plan, well then, you can put your own money in the treasury, face not only the wrath of the most powerful empire in the Four Kingdoms, but also the ire of your fellow-citizens... you know, come to think of it.
 I don't think I want this after all."
 In a display of master showmanship, Boltac jumped off the table, saying, "Nah, I'm taking my plan and going home."

 "No, no, no!" rose the cries around him.
-The negotiation successfully concluded, Boltac climbed back onto the table and smiled.
+The negotiation successfully concluded; Boltac climbed back onto the table and smiled.

 "Okay, here's what we are going to do..."
 And Boltac told them the plan.